Bergen

 Compare Sognefjord and Geirangerfjord around ferries, cruises, rail, roads, gateways, and base choice before you build the itinerary.

-The planner treats the gateway as a route constraint, not just a city label.
+Treat the gateway as a real constraint, not just a city label.
 Pick the gateway that matches the fjord and the trip shape.

 Sognefjord is a broad rail, cruise, and village network.
 Geirangerfjord is a compact scenic-road and ferry commitment.